The Sussex Spaniel: A Rare Gem Among Spaniels

 One of the most distinctive features of the Sussex Spaniel is its luxurious coat.
 They have a dense, silky, and slightly wavy coat that is feathered on their ears and tails.
 The coat is typically glossy and can come in various shades of golden liver, with a rich mahogany hue being the most desirable.
 The breed's trademark coat colour is often described as "sunset gold," which adds to its unique charm.

-The Sussex Spaniel's appearance is characterized by a compact body with a moderately long back and a slightly rounded skull.
+The Sussex Spaniel's appearance is characterised by a compact body with a moderately long back and a slightly rounded skull.
 They have expressive eyes that are dark brown and convey a gentle and intelligent expression.
 Their ears are low-set, pendulous, and feathered, adding to their endearing appearance.
 Their tail is set moderately high and is carried horizontally or slightly elevated, creating a distinctive silhouette.

 Why are Sussex Spaniels so rare?